tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 This is an incarnation of dynamic scopes that, like linear types, have the type checker guarantee that resources aren't used after released and that they aren't used in other threads.
-However, they still demand from the programmer to not insert too much or too little scopes.
+However, they still demand from the programmer to not insert too many or too few little scopes.
 In our setting, monadic regions could still be interesting to use for implementing functions like `borrowJ`.

-In our discussion of linear types, we brought streams to a linear monad without giving much consideration to whether it is possible and how it would work.
-This is a topic for a future post, but we speculate that it is possible to work with linear streams, and to attach finalizers that run promptly when the streams are no longer used.
-In this scenario, it would make sense to have a stream finalizer delete the global reference to the iterator in `iteratorToStream`.
+In our discussion of linear types, we brought streams to a linear monad without delving into the details of how it is possible and how it would work.
+This is a topic for a future post.